datacamp-content/courses-introduction-to-shell/chapter4.md

 You create a normal shell variable by assigning a name to a value.
-To create an environment variable, you must also use the keyword `export`:
+To create an environment variable, you must prefix the assignment with the keyword `export`:

 ```{shell}
 export testing=seasonal/winter.csv